synfinatic/aws-sso-cli/docs/ecs-commands.md

 By default, this will unload the IAM credentials for the default role.
 Passing in `--profile <profile name>` will unload the credentials in the named slot.

----

-### ecs profile

-Fetches the ProfileName of the role stored in the default slot of the ECS Server.

-Flags:

- * `--slotted` -- Load the IAM credentials into a unique slot using the ProfileName as the key